It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 Finally, the battle of a healthy bowl of cereal can be won or lost in the final step – adding the milk.
 While we all know that whole milk tastes better, skim milk has far fewer grams of fat.

-However, there are also studies out there that suggest non-dairy milk may be better for you overall.
+However, some studies suggest that non-dairy milk may be better for you overall.
 Milk is loaded with calcium and therefore boasts boosting bone strength, but some studies suggest milk leaches calcium from the body.
 It’s also often said that all humans are lactose intolerant to some degree.

 But don’t worry, if you decide you don’t want dairy milk anymore, you’re not without options.
 There’s a wide range of non-dairy milk out there, including: